Auditory processing disorder: Modality-specificity and controversies

 In recent years there have been additional criticisms of some popular tests for diagnosis of APD.
 Tests that use tape-recorded American English have been shown to over-identify APD in speakers of other forms of English.
 Performance on a battery of non-verbal auditory tests devised by the Medical Research Council's Institute of Hearing Research was found to be heavily influenced by non-sensory task demands, and indices of APD had low reliability when this was controlled for.
 This research undermines the validity of APD as a distinct entity in its own right and suggests that the use of the term "disorder" itself is unwarranted.
 In a recent review of such diagnostic issues, it was recommended that children with suspected auditory processing impairments receive a holistic psychometric assessment including general intellectual ability, auditory memory, and attention, phonological processing, language, and literacy.
-The authors state that "a clearer understanding of the relative contributions of perceptual and non-sensory, unimodal and supramodal factors to performance on psychoacoustic tests may well be the key to unravelling the clinical presentation of these individuals."
+The authors state that "a clearer understanding of the relative contributions of perceptual and non-sensory, unimodal and supramodal factors to performance on psychoacoustic tests may well be the key to unraveling the clinical presentation of these individuals."

 Depending on how it is defined, APD may share common symptoms with ADD/ADHD, specific language impairment, and autism spectrum disorders.
 A review showed substantial evidence for atypical processing of auditory information in children with autism.
 Dawes and Bishop noted how specialists in audiology and speech-language pathology often adopted different approaches to child assessment, and they concluded their review as follows: "We regard it as crucial that these different professional groups work together in carrying out assessment, treatment and management of children and undertaking cross-disciplinary research."
 In practice, this seems rare.

 To ensure that APD is correctly diagnosed, the examiners must differentiate APD from other disorders with similar symptoms.
 Factors that should be taken into account during the diagnosis are: attention, auditory neuropathy, fatigue, hearing and sensitivity, intellectual and developmental age, medications, motivation, motor skills, native language and language experience, response strategies and decision-making style, and visual acuity.

 It should also be noted that children under the age of seven cannot be evaluated correctly because their language and auditory processes are still developing.
 In addition, the presence of APD cannot be evaluated when a child's primary language is not English.